Ifá: West African origins

 The 16-principle system has its earliest history in West Africa.
 Each Niger–Congo-speaking ethnic group which practices it has their own myth of origin; Yoruba religion suggests that it was founded by Orunmila in Ilé-Ifẹ̀ when he initiated himself and then he initiated his students, Akoda and Aseda.
 According to the book The History of the Yorubas from the Earliest of Times to the British Protectorate (1921) by Nigerian historian Samuel Johnson and Obadiah Johnson, it was Arugba, the mother of Onibogi, the 8th Alaafin of Oyo, who introduced Oyo to Ifá in the late 1400s.
 She initiated the Alado of Ado and conferred on him the right to initiate others.
 The Alado, in turn, initiated the priests of Oyo and that was how Ifá came to be in the Oyo empire.

 Ifá originated among the Yoruba peoples.

-The linguist Wande Abimbola argued that Ifá probably derived from a simpler divinatory system, diloggun; this contrasts with the belief of some babalawos that diloggun was based on Ifá.
+The linguist Wande Abimbola argued that Ifá probably derived from a simpler divinatory system, dilogun; this contrasts with the belief of some babalawos that dilogun was based on Ifá.

 Between circa 1727 and 1823, the kingdom of Dahomey was a vassal state of the Yoruba-dominated Oyo Empire to the east, thus resulting in much religious interchange.
 In this period, the Fon people of Dahomey adopted Ifá as well as the Orò and Egungun cults from the Yoruba.
 Ifá was present in Dahomey by the reign of its fifth ruler, Tegbesú, who ruled from c.1732 to 1774, and was well established at the royal palace by the reign of Gezò, which lasted from 1818 to 1858.

 According to William Bascom, "an indication of the importance of Ifá to the [Yoruba] religious system as a whole is the fact that the most striking religious syncretisms resulting from European contact are to be found in a church established in Lagos in 1934, the Ijọ Ọ̀rúnmila Adulawọ, which was founded on the premise that the teachings of Ifa constitute the Yoruba Bible."
 It was also set up in Porto-Novo (Benin) the same year.

 According to Erwan Dianteill, the Church of Ifá is still active in 2024, in Nigeria and Benin, with around 2000 followers in Lagos, Porto-Novo and Cotonou.

 Of the foreigners coming to West Africa for initiation into Vodún, the largest group sought initiation into Fá.